weirdshxt/CodSoft/Level 1.1/README.md

 - **Engagement**: To create an interactive environment that captures the essence of the game, encouraging users to explore and engage with its themes.
 - **Innovation**: To showcase advanced web technologies and animation techniques that enhance user experience.
 - **Accessibility**: To ensure that the experience is accessible across various devices, providing a seamless experience on both desktop and mobile platforms.

+## 👤 Developer Information

+This project is developed by **Kabir Khan**, a passionate web developer dedicated to creating engaging and interactive web experiences.
+Kabir aims to combine storytelling with technology to bring narratives to life through innovative web design.

 ## 📚 Table of Contents